One of the most universal issues we hear leaders raise is how much time they waste each week in unproductive meetings.

 3. Booking in back-to-back meetings

-There’s a tendency in most workplaces to see an open slot space in someone’s calendar and assume it’s okay to book in a meeting, without considering what’s happening before and after.
+There’s a tendency in most workplaces to see an open space in someone’s calendar and assume it’s okay to book in a meeting, without considering what’s happening before and after.

 While sometimes back-to-back meetings are hard to avoid if you are bringing together big groups of people, in general it is best to leave a minimum five or ten minute buffer zone.